Search

 Tips for avoiding visual discomfort

-• Even lighting – avoid bright light sources in your field of vision.
+• Aim for even lighting – avoid bright light sources in your field of vision.
 Be aware of glare from windows and consider closing curtains or blinds to reduce this

 • Reduce glare from screens – adjust the screen position to reduce the glare from overhead lights

-• Take regular breaks – be sure to regularly take time away from your screen or near tasks, such as reading, during your day
+• Take regular breaks – regularly take time away from screens or near tasks, such as reading, during your day

-• Hold digital devices further away – holding phones and tablets close to the eyes involves more effort to maintain focus.
-Holding these devices, a little farther away can help reduce eye tiredness
+• Hold digital devices further away – holding phones and tablets close to your eyes means your eyes have to work harder to maintain focus.
+Holding these devices a little further away can help reduce eye tiredness.

 Resources for your practice